undertext/undertext.github.io/_posts/2018-08-08-learn-some-bash-by-adding-git-branch-name-to-bash-prompt.md

-Next step.
-You should know the `git branch` command.
+Let's continue.
+We all know `git branch` command.
 But the output is not acceptable for us.

 {% highlight bash %}
  04:13 PM:~/www/project $ git branch